hanhan1978/workbook/04_infra/01_node_ubuntu/readme.md

-docker run -it ubuntu:18.04 bash
+docker run --rm -it ubuntu:18.04 bash

 > check node version. should be higher than 8.0.2